ESI-SYD/driver_fatigue_detect/README.md

-DEMO:
+Ddmo:
 driver_fatigue_detect

-for driver fatigue detection&display warnning on QT GUI. with dlib and opencv library. by eye mouth openclose detect and head pose estimation. at tongji university.
+for driver fatigue detect and monitor. with dlib and opencv library.

+add beep warnning and LIN_RGB lighting.